Why Organizational Tags

 Can I change a tag's color after creating it?

-Yes!
+Yes.
 Edit the tag and choose a new color.
 The change applies everywhere the tag is used.

-What happens to tags when I delete them?
+What happens when I delete a tag?

 Why can't I edit a tag?